Zukunftsmusik/pss-fleet-data/readme.md

 ## Schema version 9

-This schema is in use since November 2021.
-It adds the `HighestTrophy` to the users data.
+This schema is in use since February 2022.
+It adds `max_tournament_battle_attempts` to the meta data and the `TournamentBonus` to the users data.

 ### **meta data** object
 #### Type